Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 - All model years from 2023 are preliminary.
 Meaning models are subject to revisions/adjustments as more accurate and verified info becomes available throughout the year.
 May not represent the final figures.
 - Dataset is based on production values for vehicles sold in the United States, specific to each model year.
 It should be noted that this dataset does not encompass global vehicle production.
 - Data is based on lab tests that may not accurately reflect real-world driving conditions and are subject to limitations in accuracy.
-- It is important to note that EV do not release CO2 the same way combustions engines do.
+- It is important to note that EV do not release CO2 the same way combustion engines do.
 This is not to say that EV vehicles do not contribute to any CO2 emissions.
 The production of EV batteries and charging stations contribute to GHG emissions.
 In this case, we would need more data for a complete analysis.
 - Note that other factors like advancements in fuel efficiency, changes in driving patterns and shifts in consumer preferences can all play a role in reduction in CO2 emissions from gasoline vehicles overtime.
 - The dataset exclusively comprises full electric vehicles (EVs) meeting our analysis criteria, with Tesla being the sole manufacturer included.